dcousin3/BornOpenData4jsPsych/README.md

 # BornOpenData4jsPsych

-Proved Born-Open capabilities to jsPsych through the use of a simple plugin and a function.
+Provides Born-Open capabilities to jsPsych through the use of a simple plugin and a function.

 See Denis Cousineau (in prep) Born-Open Data for jsPsych.
 PsyArXiv.